Table of Contents

-What to Know About Car Seats and Booster Seats
+What to Know About Georgia’s Car Seat Laws and Booster Seats

 The law regarding car seats changed in Georgia in 2011.
 As of July 1, 2011, all children who are under eight years old must be in an appropriate and secured car seat or booster seat.
 They must be properly restrained whether they are in a van, passenger car, or a pickup truck.